+IMPLICATIONS

+Strategic

-IMPLICATIONS Strategic (Guiding Documents Rele vancy -Strategic Plan, OCP) 0 Nil.
+(Guiding Documents Relevancy -Strategic Plan, OCP)

+Nil.
 While of considerable local importance, this project is entirely emergent for Council and staff and while it may align with some strategies in the OCP, its contemplations and implementation are outside municipal jurisdiction.
 That said, the outcome intent is the re-establishment of a commercial rafting presence within town limits.

-Financial (Corporate Budget Impact) All funds for this initiative have been provided by the Province.
+Financial (Corporate Budget Impact)

+All funds for this initiative have been provided by the Province.
 Staff anticipates the town providing in-kind contributions such as meeting space, office, and communication services.

-Current EOF Funding con mmitments for 2017: Kicking Horse Culture 0 Golden Nordic Ski Club \$45,000 (approved in 2014) \$45,000 (approved in 2014) Community Social Service Alignment Project \$30,000 (2nd year of three year project) \$30,000 (2nd year of three year project) Imagine Kootenay \$13,000 (2nd year of three year project) Golden Cycling Club Golden Cycling Club \$25,000 \$203,000
+Current EOF Funding commitments for 2017:

+Kicking Horse Culture \$90,000 (Area A 50% funded its portion through tax) Golden Nordic Ski Club \$45,000 (approved in 2014) Community Social Service Alignment Project \$30,000 (2nd year of three year project) Imagine Kootenay \$13,000 (2nd year of three year project) Golden Cycling Club \$25,000 \$203,000